KevinMcDonnell6/chordomics/README.md

 Given a metaproteomics csv file, Chordomics gets functional data from UniProt, which is then saved to a `chordomics` folder in your home directory.
 This makes it easier to re-run analyses.
 Next, a parsimony approach is used to filter our what data is being dispayed for a given peptide.
 Certain check are performed to make sure all the required fields have data, and the cleaned data with the COG annotations is returned to be downloaded.

 ## with metagenomic/metatransciptomic data
 Given an MG-RAST ID (usually starting with "mgm"), the taxonomy and function annotations are downloaded.
 Be warned -- this can take a long time.
 For now, please only use datasets from assembled metagenomes, rather than just reads.
-The datases are combined -- retaining only the sequences for which both functional and taxanomic annotations are available.
+The datases are combined -- retaining only the sequences for which both functional and taxonomic annotations are available.
 The COGs are assigned, NCBI taxids are linked, and the data is returned to be downloaded.